Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

 \item $e^-e^+ \to Z_qZ_b \to qqbb$;

 \item $e^-e^+ \to Z_bZ_b \to bbbb$;

 \item $e^-e^+ \to W_q W_q \to qqqq$.

-\end{itemize} Among these, the first three classes of events share the same production mechanism, but are differentiated by the flavor of their jet ancestral partons.
-Other than track information, J2, J3, E1 and E2 classifiers are expected to utilize the flavor-related kinematics invisible at jet level, for their classification.
+\end{itemize} Among these, the first three classes of events share the $ZZ$ production, but are differentiated by the flavor of their descendant partons.
+J2, J3, E1 and E2 classifiers are expected to be able to utilize the flavor-related event-level kinematics for their classification.
 The last class of events have different intermediate gauge bosons from those of the others.
-The distinguishment between them may benefit a lot from mitigating the information deformation of the jet-based $W_q/Z_q$ reconstruction.
-This is especially important for distinguishing between the $W_qW_q$ and $Z_qZ_q$ events, given its significance in probing anomalous triple-gauge couplings at $e^-e^+$ colliders.
+Their distinguishment may benefit additionally from the event-level kinematics manifesting the four momenta of the jet ancestral partons and even the nature of their parent gauge bosons.
+This is especially important for distinguishing between the $W_qW_q$ and $Z_qZ_q$ events, or probing anomalous triple-gauge couplings at $e^-e^+$ colliders.

-Actually, the $W_qW_q$ and $Z_qZ_q$ have been applied to illustrate the problem of information deformation in jet clustering at CEPC~\cite{Zhu:2018ift}.
-In this study, these events were reconstructed by minimizing the quantity
+Actually, the $W_qW_q$ and $Z_qZ_q$ events have been applied to illustrate the problem of information deformation in jet clustering at CEPC~\cite{Zhu:2018ift}.
+In this study, these events were reconstructed by minimizing the measure

-Here $\{ab, cd\}$ runs over all possible jet pairings among the four, with $\{12, 34\}$ representing the optimal one, and $\sigma_B$ denotes standard deviation of the jet-pair invariant mass.
+Here $\{ab, cd\}$ runs over all possible jet pairings among the four, with $\{12, 34\}$ representing the optimal one, $X$ runs over $W$ and $Z$ bosons, and $\sigma_B$ denotes the standard deviation of the jet-pair invariant mass.
 In Fig.~\ref{fig:wwzztraditional} we show the distributions of the reconstructed $W_qW_q$ and $Z_qZ_q$ events at the $m_{12} - m_{34}$ plane and w.r.t. $(m_{12}+m_{34})/2$, with a perfect detector.
 Mainly due to the information deformation of jets, a good portion of these events are not well-reconstructed.
-This results in a separation of 50\% between these two distributions.
+This results in a separation of 50\% between these two classes of events.
 With a condition of mass equality $|m_{12}-m_{34}|<10$GeV~\cite{Zhu:2018ift} being applied, this separation increases to 78\%, at the cost of losing 35\% $W_qW_q$ and 39\% $Z_qZ_q$ events.
 These results are consistent with the observations made in~\cite{Zhu:2018ift}.